PhrotonPhage/tankgame/readme.txt

 -Fix bugs
 (!=High Priority, '-Medium Priority, -Low Priority)

-v0.4.0.5 Alpha build 1269 - December 25, 2020
+v0.4.0.6 Alpha build 1275 - February 5, 2021
-!The development was slower compared to other versions due to personal issues -Input less than 0 will now show error 05 in custom movement variable -Invalid input written in custom movement will now clear the screen -Added "COMING SOON" text when pressing save on custom mode, save button is still unused -Reset button on custom mode now resets variables (values on 1-variables) -Added unused "DEFAULT" button on custom mode
--Reset button on custom mode now resets amplifier (value on 2-amplifier) -Reset button on custom mode now resets clearscreen (value on 4-clsvalue) -Reset button on custom mode now resets ammo cache (value on 5-ammotemp) -Doesn't clear values on "3-results" yet
+!The development was slower compared to other versions due to personal issues -Reset button on custom mode now resets ammo cache (value on 3-results from block 1 to 20 with subvalues 1-7) -Default button on custom mode will now sets default values to variables (1-variables) -Default button on custom mode will now sets default values to amplifier (2-amplifier) -Default button on custom mode will now sets default values to results (3-results, block 1-20 with subvalues 1-7) -Default button on custom mode will now sets default values to clear screen (4-clsvalue) -Default button on custom mode will now sets default values to ammo cache (5-ammotemp)

 Older Versions:
 v0.0.0 - May 17, 2020